-Among the things that are often overlooked is that a bigger house requires big maintenance cost: electricity, Internet, cable TV bills and other utilities, unleaded gasoline, car insurance and registration.
-With a huge loan in the bank waiting to be paid, the bragging seafarer starts to calculate how many years will he have to wait before he pays it off.
+Among the things that are often overlooked is that a bigger house requires high maintenance costs.
+Electricity, Internet, cable TV bills and other utilities, unleaded gasoline, car insurance, and registration all add up to a hefty monthly utility bill.
+With a massive loan in the bank waiting to be paid, the bragging seafarer starts to calculate how many years will he have to wait before he pays it off.

 They realize things don’t go as planned.

-What a wonderful life would it be if everything goes as planned.
+What a beautiful life would it be if everything goes as planned.
 Alas, it’s sometimes not the case.
 A seafarer may assume that he can return to work in three months.
-But if he has to process papers, follow up his registration, license and so on, it could take several weeks before they’re all sorted out.
+But if he has to process papers, follow up his registration, license, and so on, it could take several weeks before they’re all sorted out.
 And when it appears everything is set for his return to duty, no ship is available.
-As a result, he might be too embarassed to tell his family to cut down on expenses — weekly movie bonding and dine out at the mall or costly gadget upgrade — since he used to encourage them to spend and he’ll take care of paying them all.
+As a result, he might be too embarrassed to tell his family to cut down on expenses.
+Weekly movie bonding and dine out at the mall has become a common thing.
+That’s because he used to encourage them to spend, and he’ll take care of paying them all.

-As the weeks roll by, he manages to realize that he saved for daily expenses good for three months.
-He’ll be more embarassed to loan money to sustain his family’s expenses while he is on extended vacation.
+As the weeks roll by, he manages to realize that he saved for daily expenses suitable for three months.
+He’ll be more embarrassed to loan money to sustain his family’s expenses while he is on an extended vacation.

 They need to learn continuously.

-While many other professions do not require further studies, seafarers are bound to take refresher courses in accordance with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers Code of 2010.
-There are also a number of amendments implemented by the Maritime Industry Authority set to launch in 2017.
+While many other professions do not require further studies, seafarers are different.
+They are bound to take refresher courses following the International Convention on Standards of Training, Certification, and Watchkeeping for Seafarers Code of 2010.
+There are also several amendments implemented by the Maritime Industry Authority set to launch in 2017.

-Without anticipating the costs of trainings, seminars and other relevant courses, the seafarer could be in financial trouble.
+Without anticipating the costs of training, seminars, and other relevant courses, the seafarer could be in financial trouble.

 Their smoking and drinking habits take a toll on health

-With too much alcohol and chain-smoking lifestyle to ease the stress and homesickness while away from the family, the bad habits have taken their toll on the body of the aging seafarer.
-A subsequent medical check up revealed respiratory or liver problems that require maintenance medicine.
+He indulges in excessive alcohol and chain-smoking lifestyle to ease the stress and homesickness while away from the family.
+The bad habits have later taken their toll on the body of the aging seafarer.
+A subsequent medical check-up revealed respiratory or liver problems that require maintenance medicine.
 If he gets admitted for his next tour of duty, he should consider himself lucky.
 Others with the same medical condition might be diagnosed as unfit to work and unable to earn as much as they used to.

 Life as a seafarer, as mentioned, brings plenty of opportunities.
-With right mindset, thinking about the future and setting aside bad habits, one can become a successful seafarer career.
+With the right mindset, thinking about the future, and setting aside bad habits, one can become a successful seafarer career.